kcayut/1a2b-Guess-number/README.md

 You should use those ABC hint to find the final answer.

-And this program provide 2 mode, you can guass the number produce by computer or you design an number to make computer gauss.
+And this program provide 2 mode, you can guass the number produced by computer or you design an number to make computer gauss.
 But for the computer gauss part, I only have randam gauss so far, maybe more method well come up sometime.